fawda123/NeuralNetTools/cran-comments.md

 ## Resubmission
-This is a version update to 1.5.1.
+This is an update to v1.5.2.

 ## Test environments
 * ubuntu 14.04.5 LTS (on travis-ci), R 3.4.2